kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 ```

 #### Limiting Drift & Expiration while allowing aggressive but not unbounded consolidation
 Drift and Expiration may not be desired reasons to remove many nodes in one interval, but Underutilization and Emptiness may be desired.
-We may want to still consolidate at a healthy threshold but not allow
+We may want to still consolidate at a healthy threshold but not allow drift or expiration to trigger a [mass exodus of node removals](https://github.com/kubernetes-sigs/karpenter/issues/1179#issuecomment-2049160258).

+This avoids the situation where we have 100s of drift or expirations all lining up at once and mass rotating all active nodes at once.
 ```yaml
 apiVersion: karpenter.sh/v1beta1
 kind: NodePool